Draghi chairs extraordinary G20 summit on Afghanistan

 12 Ottobre 2021

-ROME, OCT 12 - Premier Mario Draghi is chairing an extraordinary G20 summit on Tuesday on the crisis caused by the Taliban's return to power in Afghanistan.
-The Italian presidency of the G20 pushed hard for the extraordinary summit, which will be held via video-conference, starting at 13:00 Italian time.
+ROME, OCT 12 - Premier Mario Draghi was chairing an extraordinary G20 summit on Tuesday on the crisis caused by the Taliban's return to power in Afghanistan.
+The Italian presidency of the G20 pushed hard for the extraordinary summit, which was held via video-conference and started at 13:00 Italian time.
+A statement said the issues on the agenda included "urgent humanitarian support for the Afghan population; the fight against terrorism, freedom of movement within the territory and open borders".
 Draghi will give a press conference afterwards.
-Chinese President Xi Jinping is not taking part, Foreign Ministry Spokesman Zhao Lijian was quoted as saying by the Xinhua news agency.
-Xi's place will be taken by his special representative, Foreign Minister Wang Yi.
 (ANSA).

 Lascia il tuo commento